Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 With our data in hand, it's time to draw some pictures.
 A choropleth map will show us the best places to be in tech.

-We're showing the delta between median household salary in a statistical county and the average salary of a single tech worker on a visa.
+We're showing the delta between median household salary in a statistical county and the average salary of an individual tech worker on a visa.
 The darker the blue, the higher the difference.

 The more a single salary can out-earn an entire household, the better off you are.